ThouriaJovianne/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
 Handwritten Digit Recognition is a Deep Learning Project within the Deep Learning Course led by Dr. Hadjer Benmeziane in Limitless Learning institute

-Thoughout this notebook, we will work to optimize a Pytorch model to recognize handwritten difits from the MNIST dataset.
+Thoughout this notebook, we will work to optimize a Pytorch model to recognize handwritten digits from the MNIST dataset.

 # What I learned from this project
 * Delved into PyTorch 👨‍💻 and mastered its basic operations to build powerful models.